sarfojoe/teasting_with_jest/diceproject/diceAPI.md

 - initializes the dice with upper bound that is passed as parameter
 - initializes dot count to 0
-- if upper bound is missing then default upper bound is 6.
+- if upper bound is missing then the default upper bound is 6.
-- if upper bound is not an integer, throws an exception `'Upeer bound must be an integer'`;
+- if upper bound in not an integer, throws an exception `'Upper bound must be an integer'`;
-- if the upper bound is not between 1 and 29, an exception is thrown:
+- if the upper bound is not between 1 and 20, an exception is thrown:
   - upper bound > 20: `'Upper bound too big'`
-  - Upper bound < 1: `'Upper bound too small'`
+  - upper bound < 1: `'Upper bound too small'`

 ### **getters**